NBKRedSpy/QM_SilentFood/README.md

 Removes the sound for eating and drinking, which can be changed in the config file.

+This mod is for the users that have misophonia.

 # Configuration

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SilentFood\config.json`.